 Students bring a snack and water bottle from home.

 Children must be 3 1/2 and a student in an FTCNS core class to attend Dandelions.

 If you are interested in the class, but aren’t sure if it is right for your child, here are some questions to guide your decision.
 Is your child:

 Interested in creating stories and exploring the natural and built environment?

-Able to follow directions and respect limits, sit with a group and wait/take turns during a discussion?
+Able to follow directions and respect limits, sit with a group, and wait/take turns during a discussion?

-Comfortable separating from his/her parent?
+Comfortable separating from their parent?

 Confident in using the toilet independently?